Researching the Romance- April 13-14, 2018

 In the years since the last conference at BGSU, the romance industry has grown to more than $1 billion per year in sales, and the study of popular romance has grown by leaps and bounds along with it.
 And we think it’s high time we reconvene in Northwest Ohio to talk about it.
 So on April 13th & 14th, 2018, the Browne Popular Culture Library at Bowling Green State University will host a conference entitled “Researching the Romance.”

 The conference will be held in two locations over the course of the weekend.
 Most of the sessions will be held in the Jerome Library on the campus of Bowling Green State University, while Saturday afternoon’s events will be held at the Wood County District Public Library in downtown Bowling Green.
+More information about the conference, including registration and logisitical information, can be found at our main website.

 More about the Conference